-Can you continue to serve in the military as a single mom?
-Hear Danielle’s story of becoming a single mom and continuing to serve in the Army.
+Can you continue to serve as a single mom in the military?
+Hear Danielle’s story, on the Women of the Military Podcast, of becoming a single mom and continuing to serve in the Army.
 It isn’t easy, but it can be done.

 Danielle has been serving on active duty in the Army since 2004.
 She enlisted as a paralegal after graduating from college.
 While she deployed to Iraq and submitted her Officer Candidate School (OCS) packet.
 She was selected and attended OCS 3.5 years after joining.
 She was branched Signal and was stationed in Korea and Germany.
 After a successful command (and becoming a single mom), she transferred into Public Affairs.
 Currently, she is a Major (O-4) stationed at Fort Meade, MD.

 Danielle was burnt out from school and decided to do something no one would expect, not even herself.
 She decided to join the military.
 She had her degree but was given the advice to enlist and then become an officer because it was easier.
 And looking back, she wouldn’t trade the time she spent as an enlisted troop and did learn a lot.
 She ended up not qualifying for O-1E pay because you have to serve for four years to get that entitlement.
 But there wasn’t a lot she could do to make that happen even if she had known about that requirement based on timelines and class dates moving around and her not really being in control.

 She deployed to Iraq in 2005 in a paralegal office.

 She didn’t quite know what to expect going to war and thought she would have a more pivotal role to play on the battleground.
 But found herself primarily working in her office doing paralegal work and being relatively safe inside the base.
 She struggled with the feeling of not doing enough because she knew others were going outside of the base and dealing directly with the enemy.